jtirana98/SFL-workflow-optimization/README.md

 **observation_2.py:**
       This script can be used to reproduce tha Figure 6 from the paper.
-      This scripts compares the resulted makespan using the ADMM approach for different slot lenghts.
+      This script compares the resulted makespan using the ADMM approach for different slot lenghts.
       By default the K = 50 and H = [5, 10], and slot duration = [50, 150, 200]

 | Parameter of observation_2                      | Description                                 |